logo

 [ADVERTISEMENT]

-Female Tickell’s Blue Flycatcher looks different to the male.
-They are a duller shade of blue compared with the male but they don't have so much red, instead, they have a brighter blue brow, shoulder, back and tail.
+The female Tickell’s Blue Flycatcher looks different from the male.
+They are a duller shade of blue compared to the male, but they don't have as much red; instead, they have a brighter blue brow, shoulder, back, and tail.

 Instagram/thewild.memories